TechnicalInterviewPrep/urlShortener/README.md

 If you're new to system design problems or are not sure where to start, check out the Resources section below.

+This example is taken from [Hired In Tech](https://www.hiredintech.com/classrooms/system-design/lesson/55).

 ## The Solution